-The partners participating are: The Finnish Ministry of Environment; Finnish Environment Institute SYKE; ELY Centers of the
+The project partners: The Finnish Ministry of Environment; Finnish Environment Institute SYKE; ELY Centers of the

 Finnish Barents regions (esp.
-Kainuu); private and municipal waste management facilities.
-In Russia the partners are: Ministry of Natural Resources and Environment; authorities responsible for waste
+Kainuu); private and municipal waste management facilities, The Russian Ministry of Natural Resources and Environment; authorities responsible for waste

 management at the regional (and municipal) level; BAT Bureau; All-Russian Institute of

 Ecology.
-The project is financed by the Finish Ministry of Foreign Affairs and will last for 24 months (2017 and 2018).
+The project was financed by the Finnish Ministry of Foreign Affairs and last until 2018.

-The objects of the programme are as follows:
+The objects of the programme were as follows: